tcltk/tcl/doc/dev/strings.md

 said to be rare.

-Also in October 2010 Tcl was awakened out of its Unicode support slumber, still offering only partial 3.1.0 support.
+Also in October 2010 Tcl was awakened out of its Unicode support slumber, still offering only partial Unicode 3.1.0 support.
 At that point, Tcl was brought up to date with Unicode 6.0.0, but Tcl remained without surrogate pair support.
-Since that meant without emoji symbol support, the increasingly became a mark against Tcl as a langauge to use for good Unicode programming.
+Since that implied Tcl was also without emoji symbol support, this increasingly became a mark against Tcl as a langauge to use for good Unicode programming.
 The partial support of Unicode 6 was first released in Tcl 8.5.10 in June 2011.
 Since then it has been customary to update Tcl's partial support for the new versions of the Unicode Standard as they are released.
 Tcl 8.5.19 was released February 2016 with partial support of Unicode 8.0.
 Tcl 8.6.0 was released December 2012 with partial support of Unicode 6.2.
+Tcl 8.6.6 was released July 2016 with partial support of Unicode 9.0.